NickHauptvogel/photON/README.md

 - saddle bag: A small pocket to fit your microcontroller, power bank and (for me) mount the back-LEDs to.

-- Neopixel LEDs: You don't have to use original Neopixel LEDs (that are much more expensive) and easily get some from eBay, only be aware that the colors can be a little bit different. **Important: The Neopixels must have the WS2812(B) Chipset.** I got a Neopixel Ring (16 LEDs) and a 1m strip that I cut through.
+- Neopixel LEDs: You don't have to use original Neopixel LEDs (that are much more expensive) and easily get some from eBay, only be aware that the colors can be a little bit different. **Important: The Neopixels must have the WS2812(B) Chipset.** I got a Neopixel Ring (16 LEDs) and a waterproof 1m strip that I cut through.

 - Shrinking tubes